Pesticide collection event held to help keep South Arkansas safe from hazardous waste

 EL DORADO, Ark.
-(KTVE/KARD)–On Monday, both Union and Columbia County agriculture producers had the opportunity to dispose of outdated and unused pesticides during a collection event at the South Arkansas Regional Airport.
+(KTVE/KARD)– On Monday, March 6, 2023, both Union and Columbia County agriculture producers had the opportunity to dispose of outdated and unused pesticides during a collection event at the South Arkansas Regional Airport.

 The purpose of this collection is to promote a safer and cleaner environment by reducing the number of pesticides that could potentially contaminate drinking water, groundwater, streams, rivers and lakes across the state.